chromy/TranscendenceDev/README.md

 ## Build

-The minimal instructions to get started:
+The minimal instructions to get started with the `clang` build:

 ```bash
 git clone https://github.com/chromy/TranscendenceDev.git